-There are a great many historic landmarks in Bangkok, but one that stands proud must surly be the magnificent four-winged towers known as the Democracy Monument or Anu Sawari Pracha Tippatai.
-It occupies a traffic circle on the wide Rajadamnoen Boulevard, which is only a short walk from the backpackers mecca on Khao San Road.
+There are a great many historic landmarks in Bangkok, but one that stands above the rest of them must surely be the magnificent four-winged towers known as the Democracy Monument or Anu Sawari Pracha Tippatai.
+It occupies a traffic circle on the wide Rajadamnoen Boulevard, which is only a short walk from the backpacker's mecca on Khao San Road.

 Other places of interest in the near vicinity include the Golden Mount and the multi-layered metal pagoda of Loha Prasat at Wat Rachanadda.
 It's possible to visit the Golden Mount, the Loha Prasat, Khao San Road and the Democracy Monument all on the same day.